Antônio Castilho de Alcântara Machado

-Antônio Castilho de Alcântara Machado de Oliveira (May 25, 1901 – April 14, 1935) was a Brazilian journalist, politician and writer.
+Antônio Castilho de Alcântara Machado de Oliveira (May 25, 1901 – April 14, 1935) was a Brazilian journalist, literary critic, politician and writer.
 He didn't take part of the Week of Modern Art (1922) in São Paulo, but even though wrote a great many modernist chronicles and short stories and also an unfinished novel.
 Antônio de Alcântara Machado's extensive correspondence with journalist Prudente de Moraes Neto was published in 1997.